GLOBAL MARKETS-Sell-off abates as Brexit opinion seen shifting

 "I think everyone is still in a state of shock as to what this means.
 Does it tilt the odds on a vote next week?
 It's hard to know but it certainly disrupted what the market was doing."

-Oil, which has been a major driver of the sharp swings in global markets this year, also helped shift the mood as it rose for the first time in seven sessions.
-That decline has pushed prices down by 10 percent.
+Oil, which has been a major driver of the sharp swings in global markets this year, rose for the first time in seven days.
+That decline has depressed prices by 10 percent.

-Euro zone banking stocks rebounded almost 4 percent having hit a four-year low - with all-time lows for banks including Deutsche Bank and Credit Suisse - on Brexit worries and sub-zero interest rates, which are eating into earnings.
+European banking stocks jumped more than 3 percent, having hit a four-year low - with all-time lows for banks including Deutsche Bank and Credit Suisse - on Brexit worries and sub-zero interest rates, which are eating into earnings.

 Gold also advanced, rising 0.4 percent to $1,283 an ounce after wild swings overnight.
 It had surged to a near-two-year high of more than $1,315, only to slump 2.8 percent by the end of the session.
 It was on track for a third week of gains.